redox-os/book/src/porting-applications.md

 ## Update crates

-Sometimes the `Cargo.toml` and `Cargo.lock` of some Rust programs can hold a crate versions lacking Redox support or a broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.
+Sometimes the `Cargo.toml` and `Cargo.lock` of some Rust applications can hold a crate versions lacking Redox support or a broken Redox code path (changes on code that make the target OS fail), this will give you an error during the recipe compilation.

 - The reason of fixed crate versions is explained on the [Cargo FAQ](https://doc.rust-lang.org/cargo/faq.html#why-do-binaries-have-cargolock-in-version-control-but-not-libraries).

 To fix this you will need to update the crates of your recipe after the first compilation and build it again, see the ways to do it below.

-(Bump a crate version on `Cargo.toml` can break some part of the source code, on this case the program needs a source code patch to use the updated API of the crate)
+(Bump a crate version on `Cargo.toml` can break some part of the source code, on this case the application needs a source code patch to use the updated API of the crate)

 ### One or more crates

-In maintained Rust programs you just need to update some crates to have Redox support (because they frequently update the crate versions), this will avoid random breaks on the dependency chain of the program (due to ABI changes) thus you can update one or more crates to reduce the chance of breaks.
+In maintained Rust applications you just need to update some crates to have Redox support (because they frequently update the crate versions), this will avoid random breaks on the dependency chain of the application (due to ABI changes) thus you can update one or more crates to reduce the chance of breaks.

-We recommend that you do this based on the errors you get during the compilation, this method is recommended for maintained programs.
+We recommend that you do this based on the errors you get during the compilation, this method is recommended for maintained applications.

 - Expose the Redox build system environment variables to the current shell, go to the `source` folder of your recipe and update the crates, example: